How to let Windows 11 Change Brightness Automatically when Lighting Changes

 Step 3Turn On Automatic Brightness

-If you see this option: Great!
-Your computer has the right parts, like a light sensor, and the software to make it work.
+If you see this option: That’s great!
+It means your computer has the necessary hardware, like a light sensor, and the right software.

 Step 4How it Works